Estimated reading time — 17 minutes

 I pulled the sphere from the pedestal in one smooth movement, relishing the feel of it in my hand.
 My joy was only momentary, however, for it was only a second after that a loud and terrifying click echoed from beneath my feet, which was followed by a low tremble.

 Frightened by the sudden noise and slight shaking of the earth, I began to run towards the crevice through which I arrived so that I could escape.
-It was only after stepping off of the metal and onto the solid rock that I heard another noise behind me, a noise which I cannot identify for it was in no way similar to anything I had heard in my life until that moment.
+It was only after stepping off of the metal and onto the solid rock that I heard another noise behind me, a noise I cannot identify for it was in no way similar to anything I had heard in my life until that moment.
 The noise was so curious, in fact, that I felt compelled to stop and turn around.
 And as I so did so, I was greeted by a radiate light unlike any other.
-It was golden in color, yet sinister in nature, for as it washed over me and the cavern I could feel nothing beside fear.
+It was golden in color, yet sinister in nature, for as it washed over me and the cavern I could feel nothing besides fear.
 And stranger still, it seemed to be originating from the odd hieroglyphics which had been so carefully inscribed upon the bronze-like metal floor.

-It was then that the metal itself began to mutate into a rust colored liquid and spread into the surrounding rock, transforming the ancient stone into the same copper-brown tinted metal the liquid once was.
+It was then that the metal itself began to mutate into a rust-colored liquid and spread into the surrounding rock, transforming the ancient stone into the same copper-brown tinted metal the liquid once was.

 I remember feeling my eyes widen in pure wonderment, for I had never seen anything like that before.
 Deep down, I believe I knew that it was an omen of what was to come; I believe I had some suspicion trying to convince me that such a beautifully odd sight could only herald something so primordial and awful that I would never be able to erase it from memory.